sabel83/cmpshelld/README.md

 ## The services providing the demo

-The demo is provided by three services:
+The demo is provided by two services:

 * `metashell` This is a ShellInABox service running Metashell as its shell.
-* `preshell` This is a ShellInABox service running Preshell as its shell.
 * `shell_demo` This is a service periodically updating the C++ headers which can be used from the services and building the latest version of Preshell and Metashell.